ahk8fy/IMG-Classifier/README.md

     - `npm i bootstrap@5.3.2`
     - `npm server.js`
 3. open localhost:8080 in a web browser (port 8080 is set in server.js)
+4. Upload any JPG or PNG to the web app and select "Process Image" for the mobilenet pretrained model to predict the contents.